Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Preliminaries

-\textbf{Bayesian spike-and-slab prior.} This is a powerful Bayesian sparse distribution to identify dominant patterns or signals from data~\citep{mitchell1988bayesian}.
-Take basis selection as an example, for illustration.
-Suppose we have $M$ bases, $\{\phi_j(\x)\}_{j=1}^M$, and the target function is $f(\x) = \sum_{j=1}^M w_j \phi_j(\x)$.
+\textbf{Bayesian spike-and-slab prior} is a powerful Bayesian sparse distribution to identify dominant patterns or signals from data~\citep{mitchell1988bayesian}.
+Take basis selection as an example for illustration.
+Suppose we have $M$ basis functions, $\{\phi_j(\x)\}_{j=1}^M$, and the target function is $f(\x) = \sum_{j=1}^M w_j \phi_j(\x)$.
 To select dominant or relevant bases, the spike-and-slab prior first samples a binary selection indicator $s_j \in \{0, 1\}$ for each basis $j$, with which to sample the basis weight $w_j$,

 where $\delta(\cdot)$ is a Dirac-delta function.
 The selection indicator $s_j$ decides the prior over $w_j$.
 If $s_j$ is $1$, meaning that basis $j$ is selected, the weight $w_j$ is sampled from a flat Gaussian prior with variance $\sigma_0^2$, \ie the slab component.
 If $s_j$ is $0$, the basis $j$ is pruned, and the weight $w_j$ is sampled from the spike prior that concentrates on zero, \ie the spike component.
 Via the selection indicators $\{s_j\}$, the spike-and-slab prior fulfills a selective shrinkage.
 For the unselected bases, the weights are directly shrunk to zero by the Dirac-delta prior $\delta(\cdot)$.
 For the selected ones, the weights are sampled from a flat Gaussian, which performs a mild regularization and allows the weights to be adequately estimated from data.
-The selective shrinkage not only is observed to be empirically better than the uniform shrinkage in $L_1$ regularization~\citep{mohamed2012bayesian,hernandez2013generalized,fang2020online}, but also it is critical for effective selection in terms of risk misclassification~\citep{ishwaran2005spike}.
+Not only is the selective shrinkage observed empirically to be better than the uniform shrinkage in $L_1$ regularization~\citep{mohamed2012bayesian,fang2020online}, but it is critical for effective selection in terms of risk misclassification~\citep{ishwaran2005spike}.

-\section{Model}
+\section{\MakeUppercase{Model}}

 We now present \ours, our Bayesian model for equation discovery.
 Without loss of generality, we consider a 2D dynamic system to illustrate the idea.
 It is straightforward to extend the idea to higher-dimensional problems or reduce the idea to ODE systems.
 We denote the target (or solution) function by $u(t, x_1, x_2)$.
 Given a collection of measurement data, $\Dcal = \{(\z_1, y_1), \ldots, (\z_N, y_N)\} $ where each $\z_n = (t_n, x_{n1}, x_{n2})$, we intend to estimate $u$ and its PDE representation.
 To this end, we introduce a dictionary of candidate operators $\Ocal = \{P_1, \ldots, P_A\}$, which includes basic differentiation operators, such as $\pa{x_1} u$, $\pa{x_2} u$, $\pa{x_1x_1} u$ and $\pa{x_1x_2} u$, their linear/nonlinear combinations, and composition with other functions: $u \pa{x_1} u$, $u$, $u^2$, $\cos(u)$, $\sin(u)$, \etc We assume the dictionary is large enough to cover all the possible operators in the ground-truth PDE.
 We model the PDE with the following form,